Turnout

 Check Your Amended Return Status Online

-We understand that navigating the tax process can be stressful, especially when it comes to verifying your revised submission.
-To help ease your concerns, the IRS offers a handy tool called 'Where's My Revised Submission?' available on their website.
+We understand that navigating the tax system can be stressful, especially when it comes to verifying your amended return status.
+To help ease your concerns, the tool available on their website.
 Just enter your Social Security number, date of birth, and ZIP code to check your status.

-It's common to feel anxious about the progress of your submission, so we recommend waiting at least three weeks after sending in your revised return before checking in.
-This timeframe allows the IRS to process your submission properly.
-Typically, processing Form 1040-X takes about 8 to 12 weeks, but in some cases, it might extend to 16 weeks.
+It's common to feel anxious about the progress of your submission, so we recommend waiting at least three weeks after sending in your amended return before checking in.
+This timeframe allows the IRS to process your return.
+Typically, processing takes about 8 to 12 weeks, but in some cases, it might extend to 16 weeks.
 Keeping this in mind can help you manage your expectations as you monitor your progress.

 When you use the tool, you’ll see one of three statuses: